CartoDB/carto-workshop/01-builder-visualization/exercises/centroids.md

 ### 3. 2.
 Style polygons as thematic choropleth

 * Click on color fill (is showing yellow/orange by default), select `BY VALUE` and choose `gdp`.
-* Choose a color palette and set `jenks` as classification method.
+* Choose a color scheme and set `jenks` as classification method.

 ![style](imgs/01-centroids-03.png)